 Which price point was used (or whether they agreed on a price somewhere in the middle) has not been made public.

 At Lubin Austermuehle, we’re all business when it comes to offering the highest level of quality service to businesses engaged in complex disputes, whether it’s shareholder oppression, breach of contract, defamation and far more.
 We’re business dispute and shareholder and LLC member oppression attorneys who have earned a reputation for victories, including what Crain’s Chicago Business called “the largest class action settlement in Illinois.”
 From Schaumburg and Evanston to the North Side, we are here for you.
 Call and take advantage of our FREE consultation where we can discuss your specific needs and wishes and our ability to meet them.
-Contact us here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+Contact us here or call us on our locally at 630-333-0333.